 - Volunteering – One thing is for sure.
 The world will never run out of a need for volunteers.
 Older adults may have a lot of time on their hands.
 You can find lots of opportunities in your area to volunteer.
 Websites like Volunteer Match are helpful in locating them.
 Consider determining what you want to change about the world and volunteer in that certain area.
 We offer some ideas in another blog post for opportunities around Goodyear, AZ where one of our assisted living homes resides.

 - Health – Old age doesn’t have to ‘suck’.
 Fight back against it.
 I know eventually it will win.
 So, go down fighting!
 Learn about nutrition and exercise.
 Craft a plan to be the youngest 100-year-old in your town!
 Learn lots of techniques to stay young.
 And if you find the key to youth – help others find it!

 - Become an Expert – They say it takes 10,000 hours of practice to become a world-class expert in something.
 That means practicing 2 hours a day for 14 years.
 Sounds daunting at first.
 Yet many people live 30 years or more in retirement.
 The world needs great musicians.
 Or artists.
 Or even 90-year-old powerlifters.
 Think of the people you would inspire by becoming great at something!

 - Expressing Love For Your Family – Many times your purpose can be your legacy.
 Helping your children and/or grandchildren can be the greatest purpose of all.
 Seeing what you have created succeed is one of the greatest feelings in the world.
 Enjoy it.
 Nurture it.
 And be so grateful that you have been blessed.

 Ironically, I have found that helping older people in our assisted living business has helped me feel younger.
-As a personal testimonial, I can tell you that finding a purpose really works!
+As a personal testimonial, I can tell you that finding a purpose in life after 50 really works!